- Take a tour of the Belize Zoo after dark

 Day 7: Depart from Belize

 After an early breakfast, your water taxi will ferry you back to the mainland town of Dangriga.
 Any extra luggage that you have stored at the operations base will be returned to you.
-Taxis can be arranged to the Dangriga airport for your connecting flight to the Belize International Airport, or to local bus stations to continue exploring Belize on your own.
+Taxis can be arranged to the Dangriga airport for your connecting flight to the Belize International Airport or local bus stations to continue exploring Belize on your own.